crimsonmagick/tltk_mt/mkdocs/docs/getting_started.md

 ##### Installing python packages
-Next, we need to install the python repositories we need.
+We need to install the needed python repositories.
 To do this we will use pip3, which we installed in the previous step.
-The libaries that TLTk need are numpy, scipy, and cython.
+The libraries that TLTk need are numpy, scipy, and cython.
 To install these, you can run the following command:
 ```Bash
 pip3 install --user numpy scipy cython